whole-tale/wt-design-docs/users_guide/export_run.rst

   1. ZIP (Best for quick browsing)
   2. BagIt (For archiving and running locally)

-To export a Tale, navigate to the Run page and select the ``...`` dropdown menu and select an appropriate format.
+To export a Tale, navigate to the Run page, select the ``...`` dropdown menu, and then select an appropriate format.

 .. figure:: images/export_run/export-tale.gif
      :align: center